A. What to Expect From the New Team Chair Training Program

 Step 4: The Draft Statement is reviewed by two editors from the respective commission and by ABET headquarters staff for adherence to standards and consistency with other Draft Statements.

-Step 5: The edited Draft Statement is sent to the institution, which has 30 days to respond.
+Step 5: The edited Draft Statement is sent to the institution, which has 30 days to respond to any shortcomings identified in the statement.

 Step 6: The Team Chair uses the response from the institution, with assistance from the PEV as needed, to prepare the Final Statement, which again is edited and then provided to the full Commission for action.